biosimulators/Biosimulators_simulator_template/README.md

    - `-h`, `--help`: This argument should instruct the command-line program to print help information about itself.
    - `-v`, `--version`: This argument should instruct the command-line program to report version information about itself.

-   This repository contains sample code for using Python and [cement](https://builtoncement.com/) to create a BioSimulations-compliant command-line interface for a simulator.
+   This repository contains sample code for using Python and [cement](https://builtoncement.com/) to create a BioSimulators-compliant command-line interface for a simulator.
 This code is located at `my_simulator/__main__.py`.
 To follow this example,

    1. Rename the `my_simulator` directory.
    2. Edit the name, URL of the simulator in `my_simulator/__main__.py`.
-   3. Implement the `exec_combine_archive` method in `my_simulator/core.py`. [`Biosimulations_utils`](https://reproducible-biomedical-modeling.github.io/Biosimulations_utils) provides several utilities methods and data structures for parsing COMBINE archives and SED-ML documents; representing archives and simulation experiments; and orchestrating the execution of all of the tasks in a simulation experiment.
+   3. Implement the `exec_combine_archive` method in `my_simulator/core.py`. [`Biosimulations_utils`](https://github.com/biosimulations/Biosimulations_utils) provides several utilities methods and data structures for parsing COMBINE archives and SED-ML documents; representing archives and simulation experiments; and orchestrating the execution of all of the tasks in a simulation experiment.
 These utility methods make it easy for developers to handle COMBINE-encoded archives and SED-ML-encoded simulation experiments.

    This code will produce a command-line interface similar to that below:
    ```
    usage: <my-simulator> [-h] [-d] [-q] -i ARCHIVE [-o OUT_DIR] [-v]

-   BioSimulations-compliant command-line interface to the <MySimulator> simulation program <http://url.to.my.simulator>.
+   BioSimulators-compliant command-line interface to the <MySimulator> simulation program <http://url.to.my.simulator>.

    optional arguments:
      -h, --help            show this help message and exit